-Wyoming is a decidedly white-collar borough, with fully 85.73% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Wyoming is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Wyoming who work in management occupations (18.85%), office and administrative support (16.28%), and healthcare (12.84%).
+Wyoming is a decidedly white-collar borough, with fully 85.20% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Wyoming is a borough of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Wyoming who work in office and administrative support (19.46%), management occupations (18.25%), and healthcare (15.54%).

-Wyoming is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Wyoming doesn't have a public transportation system that people use for their commute.

-The per capita income in Wyoming in 2022 was $43,335, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $173,340 for a family of four.
+The per capita income in Wyoming in 2022 was $46,158, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $184,632 for a family of four.
+However, Wyoming contains both very wealthy and poor people as well.

 The people who call Wyoming home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Wyoming residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Wyoming include Italian, Irish, Polish, German, and Welsh.
+The greatest number of Wyoming residents report their race to be White, followed by Asian.
+Important ancestries of people in Wyoming include Irish, Italian, Polish, German, and English.

 The most common language spoken in Wyoming is English.
 Other important languages spoken here include Polish and Russian.